GAMS-dev/gamspy/docs/user/basics/equation.rst

 A GAMSPy equation must be declared before it may be referenced by creating an instance of ``gamspy.Equation``.
-The declaration of an equation is similar to a set, parameter, or variable, in that it requires a container, a name, a domain (if applicable), and an optional description.
+The declaration of an equation is similar to a set, parameter, or variable, in that it requires a container, an optional name, a domain (if applicable), and an optional description.
 For a complete list of available arguments, see the :meth:`Equation reference<gamspy.Equation>`.